How to install an air filter in your home the right way

 Determining which way the airflow arrow points can be one of the biggest challenges when installing your air filter.
-A filter installed incorrectly can obstruct airflow, increase strain on HVAC equipment, and cost you extra.
+An air filter installed incorrectly can obstruct airflow, increase strain on HVAC equipment, and cost you extra.

 Position the airflow arrow so that it points in the direction the air is flowing.